 CSH Surrey takes its corporate and clinical governance responsibilities seriously, combining clinical and commercial expertise on its Board.
 The Board meets monthly and starts every session with hearing a patient's story.
 Members of the Board, both Executive and Non Executive, regularly 'walk the floors', speaking with service users and co-owners so they keep in touch with what's happening on the frontline within clinical and support services.

 Chair Bill Caplan

-Bill Caplan was appointed Chair of the Board of CSH Surrey and its subsidiary CSH Homecare in July 2014.
+Bill Caplan was appointed Chair of the Board of CSH Surrey in July 2014.
 Bill has extensive business experience, both in the UK and internationally, most recently as a Main Board director at FTSE 100 company, Aggreko Plc.
 Prior to that he spent 17 years with UPS, during which time he held many positions, including Managing Director of three of its international divisions.
 Bill, who has an MBA from Harvard, holds two other non executive roles, including a seat on the Board of Phoenix Futures, a not-for-profit enterprise that provides drug and alcohol rehabilitation services to more than 20,000 people across the UK.
-During his seven year tenure at Phoenix, Bill has had extensive experience of working with commissioners and others in the health and social care sectors.
+During his year tenure at Phoenix, Bill has had extensive experience of working with commissioners and others in the health and social care sectors.